 Insurance Documentation That Actually Pays Out: What Adjusters Want to See

 Filing a claim without photos and receipts is filing a wishlist.
-Here's what adjusters actually accept as proof of loss, and the 60-minute setup that makes future claims work.
+Here's what adjusters keep asking for, and how to have it ready before they do.

 A friend of mine had her flat broken into last summer.
 Laptop, camera, two pairs of headphones, jewelry.
 Police report, the whole process.
 Renters' insurance covered her, allegedly.